 Researchers around the world are working to develop effective treatments for children with Sanfilippo and the approaches can be divided into four categories described below.
-There are several promising clinical trials underway and these have been summarised in our Sanfililppo clinical trial factsheets for each subtype.
+There are several promising clinical trials underway and these have been summarised in our Sanfilippo clinical trial factsheets for each subtype.

 Gene therapy and genome editing